working-group-two/engineering-blog/pages/blog/_posts/2020-12-11-forbidden-lore-hacking-dns-routing-for-k8s.md

 * route53 sets reg.wgtwo.com -> harbor
 * k8s coreDNS sets reg.wgtwo.com -> read-only-registry
-* CI (Concourse) bypasses cluster lookup and goes to route53 instead, such that reg.wgtwo.com -> harbor
+* CI (Concourse) bypasses cluster lookup and goes to route53 instead, such that `reg.wgtwo.com -> harbor`

 <div class="blog-image-with-text">
-<p>We initially deployed a DNS sidecar to the CI system, but with multiple Concourse pods we got multiple sidecars and we really only needed one, plus we had to manipulate Concourse’s internal DNS cache (CONCOURSE_GARDEN_DNS_SERVER) but that broke DNS between Concourse and everything else in the cluster.
+<p>We initially deployed a DNS sidecar to the CI system, but with multiple Concourse pods we got multiple sidecars and we really only needed one, plus we had to manipulate Concourse’s internal DNS cache (`CONCOURSE_GARDEN_DNS_SERVER`) but that broke DNS between Concourse and everything else in the cluster.
 Replacing the sidecar with a DNS pod in the CI namespace worked better, although then all the CI jobs needed to be updated to use that new pod as their nameserver.</p>
 <img src="/img/blog/forbidden-lore-hacking-dns-routing-for-k8s/sleight-of-hand.gif" alt="Sleight of hand">
 </div>

 However at this point we realised that although we want to deploy pods into Kubernetes, the process that does the deploying lives on the Kubernetes nodes, outside of cluster scope.
-We don’t do any config management on the nodes, we just let [kOps](https://github.com/kubernetes/kops) deploy everything that Kubernetes needs for a cluster, so we were reluctant to introduce an entirely different system just for managing one resolv.conf file.
+We don’t do any config management on the nodes, we just let [kOps](https://github.com/kubernetes/kops) deploy everything that Kubernetes needs for a cluster, so we were reluctant to introduce an entirely different system just for managing one `resolv.conf` file.
 Also the concentric DNS setup would have a very wide scope and be somewhat difficult to debug.
 Maybe this was a problem better resolved using some clever nginx routing?

 # Solution 2: nginx

 <div class="blog-image-with-text">
 <p>If we could find some way of differentiating the Harbor traffic from read-only-registry traffic, we could let nginx route requests to the right place.</p>
-<iframe src="https://giphy.com/embed/QaPkV29BJh3gI" width="480" height="355" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+<iframe src="https://giphy.com/embed/QaPkV29BJh3gI" width="240" height="177" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
 </div>

 # Solution 2a: nginx routes traffic on IP